 An important resource in facing many societal challenges, not least social ones, is the growing group of business owners and entrepreneurs who operate within what is called ‘social entrepreneurship’.
 Engaged social entrepreneurs in business and NGOs, social start-ups, innovative social entrepreneurs and work-integrated social entrepreneurs, both in the private and idea-driven sectors, offer new solutions and have a strong driving force to contribute towards making society better.
 (Regeringen, 2018, p.4, author’s translation)

-It is presented as common knowledge that the business format per se, whether it be social enterprises or regular business, incorporates a desire for social change: “a strong driving force to contribute towards making society better”.
+It is presented as common knowledge that the business format per se, whether it be social enterprises or regular business, incorporates a desire for social change: ‘a strong driving force to contribute towards making society better’.
 One underlying assumption of the presented threat of societal challenges and the attribution of enterprises’ and entrepreneurs’ ambitions to remedy them, is that some business owners work for the improvement of society rather than to create profit.
 From a discursive horizon, representation works relationally: when one articulation gets stronger others fade or are constructed as opposites.
 From such a cue, a silence in the above articulation is that other kinds of actors become constructed as the opposite of social innovation.
 Hence they are represented as lacking such ambition and driving force.

 We face huge challenges in society, where the big systems can be too slow and not sufficiently novel in their thinking.
 Social enterprises have a unique ability, for example when it comes to integration or climate change.
 (Mikael Damberg, minister of enterprise and innovation, Frostberg, 2018, author’s translation)